skupperproject/skupper-console/README.md

 ## Development

+> `npm i`

+> `npm prepare`

+the last command install husky to improves commits.
+You need to run this command just one time

 To develop the console type

-> `npm i`

 > `npm run start`